JYe9/JYe9/README.md

 💻 Working on Computer Vision and Vision-Language Models at [KIOS Research and Innovation Center of Excellence](https://www.kios.ucy.ac.cy/).

 💡 Open to academic and industrial collaborations.
-Feel free to reach out at `jye2020[AT]yahoo.com`.
+Feel free to reach out at `info[AT]jye.bio`.

 ## Skills